highnet/Tiny-React-MD3/vite-react-ts-md3-components/src/readme.md

 | <code>selected</code> | <code>boolean</code> |  <code>false</code> | <code>flag to indicate if the component is selected</code>| [ICheckboxProps](https://github.com/highnet/vite-react-ts-md3-components/blob/master/vite-react-ts-md3-components/src/Checkbox/ICheckboxProps.tsx) |

 Place a default checkbox component like this: <code>`<Checkbox selected={true} onChange={undefined}></Checkbox>`</code>

-<i>Checkboxes allow users to select one or more items from a set and can be used to turn an option on or off.
-They’re a kind of selection control that helps users make a choice from a set of options.</i>

 ## 💟 [Icons](https://github.com/highnet/vite-react-ts-md3-components/blob/master/vite-react-ts-md3-components/src/Icon/Frame/icon.tsx)